Load data

 dsbulk load -url ~/export-dir -k ks1 -t table1

-This example runs a script called generate_data and pipes it to a dsbulk load command:
+The following example runs a script called generate_data, and then pipes it to dsbulk load:

 generate_data | dsbulk load -url stdin:/ -k ks1 -t table1